najclark/leetcode-leaderboards/README.md

 - [x] Be able to join an existing leaderboard
 - - [x] Require appropriate password to join password protected leaderboards
 - [x] Display your leaderboards in a card layout
-- [ ] Display your leaderboards in a list layout
 - [x] Contest Logic
 - - [x]  Startup Logic
   - - [x] Resume contests by setting up appropriate submission sync and next question intervals/timeouts